Day 1 Victoria Falls

 Boarding your truck once again you will make your way to the village of Marangu (approximately 7 hours).
 Your campsite tonight is basic, with flush toilets and showers.
 It's located on the lush green slopes of Kilimanjaro.

 Day 23 Mto Wa Mbu

-Take a walking tour of Mshiri Village, the base for the Village Education Project.
+Take a walking tour of Mshiri Village.
 Here you will witness the day-to-day life of the Chagga people, who are long established as crop-growers on the fertile slopes of Mt Kilimanjaro.
 Walk around their shamba (farm) and perhaps sample the local Chagga food.
 Visit nearby waterfalls and stop to admire the view of the plains below.
 If the weather is clear, get a view of Kilimanjaro – the magnificent snow-capped mountain and Africa's highest peak (5,895 m).
 Then head off to Mto Wa Mbu (approximately 7 hours).
 You will stop in Arusha en route to stock up on supplies.